aurelia/aurelia/docs/user-docs/plugins/dialog/README.md

 #### Styling the overlay

 By default, the overlay of a dialog is transparent.
 Though it's often desirable to add 50% opacity and a background color of black to the modal.
-To achieve this in dialog you can retrieve the `IDialogDom` instance and modify the `overlay` element `style`:
+To achieve this in dialog, retrieve the `IDialogDom` instance and modify the `overlay` element `style`:

 ```ts
 import { IDialogDom, DefaultDialogDom } from '@aurelia/runtime-html';